federicaercole/game-of-life/README.md

 - Clear the canvas

 ## What I learned doing this project:
-- Functional programming in vanilla JS
+- A bit of functional programming
 - TTD development with Jest
 - Draw on canvas